 7.07 Evening Activities

 Before and after study hall, the campus is open for activities and special meetings.
 Students may use the Student Health and Athletic Center (SHAC), the library, lounges, practice rooms, and laundry rooms.
 Students may walk throughout extended campus but must do so in pairs if traveling at night.
 Students may use their phones from the end of study hall until lights out time (11:00 p.m. for freshmen and sophomores, 11:30 p.m. for juniors, and midnight for seniors).
 After that time, all phones must be turned completely off.
-In the event of an emergency, parents may call the house parent on duty.
+In the event of an emergency, parents may call the house faculty on duty.

 7.08 Fire Procedures and Safety

 There are fire sprinklers and heat and smoke detectors in all student houses.
 These must be kept clear of hanging objects at all times.
 Students must not hang on or swing from the sprinkler pipes.
-At the beginning of each school year, house parents review the fire procedures for each house.
+At the beginning of each school year, house faculty review the fire procedures for each house.
 Fire drills are conducted by the Town of Concord Fire Department throughout the year, as required by state law.
 By law, fire escapes may not be used for any reason other than as emergency fire exits.
 Smoking of any sort, including the use of vaporizers, e-cigarettes, or the burning of candles, incense or other combustibles of any sort in any school building, is considered a major disciplinary offense and usually results in a semester suspension.
 Smoking is not permitted by students on the Concord Academy campus or the extended campus, including downtown Concord.
 Violations of the smoking policy will be dealt with by the Discipline Committee.

 For safety, doors to student houses are locked at all times; students must use their identification cards to unlock doors.
 Students should not use windows or fire exits to enter or exit the house, except in the case of an emergency.
 At night, each student house is alarmed for added safety.
 Houses are also equipped with a lock-down reporting mechanism and call button for emergency situations involving an intruder.